 I walked to grab my luggage, saw my girlfriend and it seemed ethereal, not real.
 She kissed me passionately but my mind was lingering on what had just happened.
 I’m also not fond of public affection but I digress.

-Eventually my time with her ended, I looked her in the eyes, kissed her and got on a van that was to take me to the airport.
+Eventually, my time with her ended, I looked her in the eyes, kissed her and got into a van that was to take me to the airport.
 I thought of her the whole way there, the whole way home, and as I opened the door to my house.

 I loved her, kind of like how I loved the brush strokes of that artist – she was free in her nature, chaotically but beautifully so.
 You could sit back and watch her and rest in the sight.